Hill’s Prescription Diet N/D Canine canned dog food is not rated due to its intentional therapeutic design.

-Judging by its ingredients alone, Hill’s Prescription Diet N/D Canine appears to be an average canned dog food.
+Judging by its ingredients alone, Hill’s Prescription Diet N/D Canine looks like a below-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

-Free of any plant-based protein boosters, this looks like the profile of a canned food containing a moderate amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet containing a moderate amount of meat.

-Hill’s Prescription Diet N/D Canine is a meat-based canned dog food using a moderate amount of beef by-products as its main source of animal protein.
+Hill’s Prescription Diet N/D Canine is a meat-based wet product using a moderate amount of beef by-products as its main source of animal protein.